 The differential diagnosis of acute ascending paralysis includes acute myelopathy such as from spinal cord compression, infarction, infection, or transverse myelitis.
 The presence of bowel or bladder dysfunction or a sensory level favors a spinal cord abnormality over a peripheral neuropathy.

 A neuromuscular junction abnormality such as myasthenia gravis or botulism should be considered.
 Although some forms of Guillain-Barré syndrome such as Miller-Fisher syndrome present with ophthalmoparesis, acute motor axonal neuropathy rarely has ocular findings.
 Botulism generally presents with dilated, unreactive pupils and constipation.
 Electrodiagnostic studies with repetitive stimulation can be helpful.

-Diagnosis of acute inflammatory demyelinating polyneuropathy must have 1 of the following in 2 or more nerves during the first 2 weeks of illness:
+Diagnosis of acute inflammatory demyelinating polyneuropathy must have one of the following in two or more nerves during the first two weeks of illness:

 • Conduction velocity less than 90% of lower limit of normal if amplitude is greater than 50% of the lower limit of normal; less than 85% if amplitude is less than 50% of lower limit of normal.